So what's in a yurt style?

 by UK yurt makers.

-weather and support heavy snow loads.
-Woodwork is usually painted a bright colour and decorated with
+weather and support snow loads.
+Woodwork is usually painted a bright colour and decorated with traditional

-traditional Mongolian designs.
+Mongolian designs.
 Yurt is covered with five material layers including felt and canvas.
-Outer cover can
+Outer cover can incorporate

 to UK made yurts as it comes in two pieces and even has a "unique" frill design around edge of roof section.
 Tea